15 Types of Guava That Explode Delicious Flavors

 They have thick and milky white flesh with a soft texture.
 Therefore, you don't need to cut them into pieces.
 But yes, as they come in giant sizes and are round-shaped, holding them in your hands and eating them won't be an easy task.

 Besides having a mild aroma and sweet flavor, it has only a few seeds.
-Hence, it is easy to eat and perfect for making juice, smoothies, or even jam, whatever you crave.
+Hence, it is easy to eat and perfect for making juice, smoothies, or even some distinct types of jam, whatever you crave.

 Yellow Cherry Guava